 20% exemption applies on remuneration from any office or employment exercised in Cyprus by an individual who was resident outside Cyprus before the commencement of his employment.
-This exemption applies for a period of five years commencing from 1 January following the year of commencement of employment (provided the employment started during or after 2012).
+This exemption applies for a period of five years commencing from 1 January following the year of commencement of employment (provided the employment started during or after 2012) up to tax year 2025.